HomeMy WebLinkAbout1993-06-BOS-min SELECTMEN'S MEETING

 that he recommended the contract be awarded to Biszco Contracting

-Corp. with a low bid of $210,106.39.
+Corp. with a low bid of $210, 106.
+39.

 Upon motion duly made and seconded, it was voted to award

-Contract 93 -2 Water Main Cleaning Lining to Biszco Contracting
+Contract 93-2 Water Main Cleaning Lining to Biszco Contracting

-Corp., 20 Development Street, Fall River, MA 02701, in the amount
+Corp. , 20 Development Street, Fall River, MA 02701 , in the amount

-of $210,106.39 on the basis of their being the lowest qualified
+of $210, 106.
+39 on the basis of their being the lowest qualified

-bidder, subject to Town Counsel's approval as to bid form.
+bidder, subject to Town Counsel 's approval as to bid form.

-CONCRETE BURIAL BOXES AND VAULT
+CONCRETE BURIAL BOXES AND VAULTS

 The Board reviewed a memorandum, dated 6/3/93, to Mr. White